yegor256/blog/_drafts/cli.md

 {% endhighlight %}

-You have to use this set of arguments everywhere you call `xcop`: in the build script, in CI/CD pipeline, and in your laptop when you check that everything is correct.
-What some of us sometimes do is a new Bash file called `run_xcop.sh` with exactly this single command.
+You have to use this set of arguments everywhere you call `xcop`: in the build script, in the CI/CD pipeline, and on your laptop when you check that everything is correct.
+What some of us sometimes do is create a new Bash file called `run_xcop.sh` with exactly this single command.

 I suggest a better solution.
-You can create `.xcop` plain text file in the root of the repository and put all required "default" command line options, one per line:
+You can create a `.xcop` plain text file in the root of the repository and put all the required "default" command line options there, one per line:

 {% highlight text %}
 --include *.xml